 This method is going to be a lot more reliable.

-Let’s start with the most easily recognizable sub-species of painted turtle, the Southern Painted.
+Let’s start with the most easily recognizable subspecies of the painted turtle, the Southern Painted.

 The Southern Painted Turtle is super easy to recognize.
 Their plastrons (the part of their shell that is on the bottom) are completely solid yellow.

 More importantly, they are the ONLY sub-species that have a thin, solid-colored line running down the middle of their shell, from top to bottom.

 Next time you see a painted turtle and notice a thin solid line running down its shell, you’ll know its a Southern.